Shaza-Safi/ASHRAE_Energy_Prediction/README.md

 ### Installing

 * How/where to download your program
-numpy & metpy & seaborn
+numpy & pip install metpy & pip install seaborn